urql-graphql/urql/src/content/docs/basics.md

 The result will still be cached however.

-The last one `'cache-and-network'` is rather special in that it first does what `'cache-first'` does, it will return some cached results.
+The last one `'cache-and-network'` is rather special in that it first does what `'cache-first'` does: it will return some cached results.
 After returning a cached result however, it will forward the operation anyway.
 This way a temporary cached result may be displayed that is then updated with fresh data from the API.

 > _Note:_ `'network-only'` and `'cache-and-network'` are extremely valuable
 > given the limitations of the default cache.
-The can be used to ensure
+They can be used to ensure
 > that data skips the cache, if it's clear to you that the result will
 > need to be up-to-date.